-The increase in loans with an LVR greater than 90% since FY19 reflects the success of the Bank's participation in the Federal Government's First Home Loan Deposit Scheme (FHLDS), which is all owner occupied.
-The FHLDS is an Australian Government initiative to support eligible customers purchase their first home sooner with as little as a 5% deposit.
-The National Housing Finance and Investment Corporation provides quarantee of up to a maximum amount of

-15% of the value of a property (as assessed by MyState) purchased under the scheme.
+The increase in loans with a loan-to-valuation (LVR) greater than 90% since FY19 reflects the success of the Bank's participation in the Federal Government's First Home Loan Deposit Scheme (FHLDS), which is all owner occupied.
+The FHLDS is an Australian Government initiative to support eligible customers to purchase their first home sooner with as little as a 5% deposit.
+The National Housing Finance and Investment Corporation provides a guarantee of up to a maximum amount of 15% of the value of a property (as assessed by MyState) purchased under the scheme.